Inspections and enforcement

 May I refuse entry?

-You should take immediate steps to ensure that you comply with it within the specified time period - if you do not comply then you may be prosecuted.
+You should take immediate steps to ensure that you comply with it within the specified time period.
+If you do not comply you may be prosecuted.

 If you cannot comply within the time period contact the Environmental Health Department immediately.